EM-Teknik/LaserBiArc/README.md

 ref, refpath (set the origin for G-code)

-New: refpathr and refpathl are automatic inserted to document.
+New: refpathr and refpathl are automatic inserted into the document.
 Delete the one you dont want to use.
 The ID refpath is no longer used.

 Any path shape can be used to set ref.
 Just set ID of the path to refpath. (refpathr or refpathl).